-Martin Marietta Materials Inc. (MLM) was blocked for four months from making a hostile bid for rival gravel producer Vulcan Materials Co.
-(VMC) after a judge ruled the company violated a confidentiality agreement.
+Martin Marietta Materials Inc. (MLM:US) was blocked for four months from making a hostile bid for rival gravel producer Vulcan Materials Co.
+(VMC:US) after a judge ruled the company violated a confidentiality agreement.

 Martin Marietta, based in Raleigh, North Carolina, offered to pay $4.7 billion in December for Birmingham, Alabama-based Vulcan, which rejected the stock-swap bid as inadequate.

 “Martin Marietta breached the procedural obligations to which it remained subject,” Delaware Chancery Court Judge Leo Strine Jr. said in a 139-page opinion released yesterday in Wilmington, Delaware.